DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/CUSTOMER SETUP/Purchase order types.md

 -	In the **Mappings** FastTab, select **Add** to create a new record
 -	Select the **Order Type**.
 Options are: <br>
     -	**Order** - When receiving a PO from a customer used to identify a "normal" order using these characters.
 Creates a standalone D365 sales order.
     -	\* **Confirmation** - When receiving a POC from a customer used to identify a "confirmation".
 Confirms an existing D365 sales order.
-Usually received in response to a POA sent to the customer.
+Usually receive in response to a POA sent to the customer.
     -	**Agreement** - When receiving a PO from a customer used to identify a "blanket" order.
 Creates a D365 sales agreement.
     -	**Release order** - When receiving a PO from a customer used to identify a "release" order.
 Creates a D365 release order against a D365 sales agreement.
 Customer purchase order document setting 'Create release order without a blanket order' provides options No, Yes, Warning in cases where a release order is sent without a matching D365 sales agreement.
     -	\* **Cancellation** - Specifies the sales order cancellation indicator.
 Cancels the D365 sales order or agreement.